 This fresh spinach quiche recipe was probably the very first vegetarian recipe that made its way into my regular rotation.

-I first made it about four years ago on a whim and I’ve continued to go back to it again and again.
+I first made this spinach quiche about four years ago on a whim and I’ve continued to go back to it again and again.

 I used to think I didn’t like quiche, spinach quiche or any quiche, very much, but I’ve realized that I just don’t like quiche recipes that are mostly egg.